-Eduard Imhof was a remarkable Swiss cartographer renown for his beautiful impressionistic topographic mapping style.
+Eduard Imhof was a remarkable Swiss cartographer renowned for his beautiful impressionistic topographic mapping style.
 He used hues to create a sense of sun-bathed warmth and cool shadow and feathered a sense of atmospheric perspective into his hillshades that rendered directly-illuminated peaks as crisp golden angles and blanketed valleys in the blues and greens of scattered incidental light.

 Here is a little glimpse of how amazing his work was.